chanzuckerberg/aws-oidc/docs/serve-config.md

 AWS_MASTER_ROLE_ARNS: a list of role ARNs that can list accounts in your AWS Organizatio

 ### Skipping roles
-You can tag AWS Roles with "aws-oidc/skip-role" if you don't want serve-config to return this role to users.
+You can tag AWS Roles with `aws-oidc/skip-role` if you want `serve-config` to skip this role.